Continual Learning through Human-Robot Interaction: Human Perceptions of a Continual Learning Robot in Repeated Interactions: Introduction

 Here, we consider a system for socially guided continual learning (SGCL) and conduct an in-person user study to explore how people perceive a robot that continually learns common household objects over multiple interactions.
 We developed a system that integrates a graphical user interface (GUI) on an Android tablet with a CL model deployed on the Fetch mobile manipulator robot \cite{Wise16}.
 In this system, we focused solely on the continual learning of objects and avoided adding any extra social behaviours to the robot that might affect human perceptions of the robot.
 We performed a long-term between-participant user study (N=60) where participants interacted with a fully autonomous Fetch mobile manipulator robot that used three different CL models: one that suffers from forgetting on static ``non-social'' datasets, another state-of-the-art (SOTA) approach for FSIL that mitigates forgetting, and the upper bound approach that stores and retrains all of the previous data when learning new information.
 We conducted 300 interactive sessions with 60 participants, where each participant taught 25 household objects to the robot in 5 sessions with 5 objects per session.
-We used four questionnaires in the study to answer the following research questions: \begin{itemize}[leftmargin=0.4in] \item [\textbf{RQ1}] How do human perceptions of trust, social attributes, task load, and usability evolve when interacting with a continual learning robot over multiple sessions? \item [\textbf{RQ2}] Is there a difference in participants' perceptions of trust, social attributes, task load, and usability of a continual learning robot for different continual learning models? \end{itemize}
+We used four questionnaires in the study to answer the following research questions:

+\begin{itemize}[leftmargin=0.4in] \item [\textbf{RQ1}] How do human perceptions of trust, social attributes, task load, and usability evolve when interacting with a continual learning robot over multiple sessions? \item [\textbf{RQ2}] Is there a difference in participants' perceptions of trust, social attributes, task load, and usability of a continual learning robot for different continual learning models? \end{itemize}

+The remainder of the paper is organized as follows: Section \ref{sec:related_work} reviews related work including background on continual learning and prior continual learning approaches, prior work on robot learning from human teachers, and research on perceptions of robots.
+Section~\ref{sec:methodology} explains our unique socially guided continual learning setup and the continual learning models used in the study.
+Section~\ref{sec:method} describes the hypotheses guided by the RQs, participants recruited for the study, experimental setup and the procedure, and the measures used to evaluate the data collected from the study.
+Section~\ref{sec:results} describes the detailed results of the study, followed by Section~\ref{sec:discussion} to discuss the implications of the results.
+Finally, Section~\ref{sec:conclusion} concludes the article, followed by Section~\ref{sec:limtiations} that discusses the limitations of the study and directions for future research.